Skip to main content

 Specification first

-Before generating anything, Forge asks for:
+Before generating anything, Forge probes for:

 • The desired outcome and scope